-- Bon Secours - Annual mandatory electronic educational component developed for all Bon Secours employees. - Specialized training for frontline staff in recognizing and treating potential human trafficking victims. - Human Trafficking educational presentation provided to multi-cultural audience in East Ocean View (7 cultures represented) in partnership with Norfolk Public Schools and Norfolk Parks & Recreation. - Advocacy at Virginia General Assembly in support of legislation to require posting of Human Trafficking information at all hospitals other emergency and rooms Legislation community locations. passed in 2018, posters installed in emergency room bathrooms and admission area, as well as on the Care-A-Vans. - Partnership with Virginia Beach Justice Initiative to provide medical care and safe housing for human trafficking victims.
+- Annual mandatory electronic educational component developed for all Bon Secours employees. - Specialized training for frontline staff in recognizing and treating potential human trafficking victims. - Human Trafficking educational presentation provided to multi-cultural audience in East Ocean View (7 cultures represented) in partnership with Norfolk Public Schools and Norfolk Parks & Recreation. - Advocacy at Virginia General Assembly in support of legislation to require posting of Human Trafficking information at all hospitals emergency rooms and other community locations.
+Legislation passed in 2018, posters installed in emergency room bathrooms and admission area, as well as on the Care-A-Vans.

+- Partnership with Virginia Beach Justice Initiative to provide medical care and safe housing for human trafficking victims.
 Rescued trafficking victims in Hampton Roads are taken to Bon Secours Maryview Health Center for treatment. - Active participation in the Hampton Roads Coalition Against Human Trafficking (HRCAT) meetings and summits.